FlameSky-S/M-SENA-frontend/README.md

 ## Docker

-We provide a Docker image which have both frontend and backend installed and configured.
-Click [Here]() to download the image.
+We provide a [docker image](https://hub.docker.com/repository/docker/flamesky/m-sena-platform/general) in which both frontend and backend are installed and configured.
+See the [main repo](https://github.com/thuiar/M-SENA) for details.

 ## Release Packages

-1. Go to the [release page]() and download the latest package.
+1. Go to the [release page](https://github.com/FlameSky-S/M-SENA-frontend/releases) and download the latest package.
 Unzip the files and put them under the directory of your web server.
 Here's an example config file with nginx:

 ```text
 /etc/nginx/sites-available